We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 “Every CFO that we’re going to present is qualified,” Slatton says.
 “It’s more about, can they fit well with the organization and are they going to partner well with the PE firm?”

-Welsh agrees, saying there are many qualified finance executives for hire.
+Ross agrees, saying there are many qualified finance executives for hire.
 The more important question, though, is how well they can adapt to a new situation.

 “If they can’t earn respect and get people on board with the company mission, they’re not going to be able to move the company in a positive direction,” she says.
 “You can be the most experienced executive in the world.
 But ultimately, if you butt heads with the person you’re supposed to be working with, it’s not going to work out.”

-Welsh, who onboards interim CFOs to the BluWave network, says lesser-known candidates can embellish their background to land a prized opportunity.
+Ross, who onboards interim CFOs to the BluWave network, says lesser-known candidates can embellish their background to land a prized opportunity.

 When candidates see interim opportunities as a chance to build their skillset, it’s a recipe for disaster.

-“An interim CFO job probably isn’t the way to learn new types of business models, because interim CFOs need to jump in and know what they’re doing,” Slatton says.
+“An interim CFO job probably isn’t the way to learn new types of business models because interim CFOs need to jump in and know what they’re doing,” Slatton says.
 “Don’t try to think of an interim opportunity as a stretch opportunity.”

 Selecting the right interim executive can be difficult, but with the right evaluation process and support, you’re more likely to hire the best person much faster.